it’s polite to stare

 Stuart Davis was hip to the jive

-Can a painter take the same passionate risks as a jazz musician?
-For that matter, can the Jazz at Lincoln Center Orchestra transform the colors, lines, and layers of a Stuart Davis painting into live music?
-Here’s a rare opportunity to compare notes.
+Can a modern artist take the same passionate risks as a jazz musician?
+Or is that hard to bring off?
+Likewise, can Wynton Marsalis and the Jazz at Lincoln Center Orchestra transform the colors, lines, and layers of a painting into live music?
+Let’s compare notes.